YasinEl/mzRAPP/README.md

 We use a form of error counting which does not rely on the correct alignment of the benchmark data set itself.
 Figure 5 shows three isotopologues (IT) of the same benchmark molecule detected in 5 samples.
-The color coding indicates the feature the peak has been assigned to by the NPP algorithm.
+The color-coding indicates the feature the peak has been assigned to by the NPP algorithm.
 Whenever there is an asymmetry in the assignment of the different IT the minimum number of steps to reverse that asymmetry are counted as errors.
-Counting benchmark divergences as errors, assumes correct alignment of the benchmark data set.
+Counting benchmark divergences as errors, on the other hand, assumes correct alignment of the benchmark data set.
 Finally lost peaks correspond to the peaks which have been matched from the peak detection step but which are not present anymore after the alignment step.
-All those counts are given in the output of the NPP-assessment. <br> <br>
+All those counts are given in the output of the NPP-assessment.
-<b>Interpretation:</b><br> High number of alignment errors can be partly
+<br> <br> <b>Interpretation:</b><br> A high number of alignment errors
-due to a high number of split peaks (discussed above) or too wide/narrow search width in mz or RT dimension by the non-targeted algorithm.
-Lost peaks can often be attributed to NPP alignment settings which delete features if they are not populated by enough peaks or when peak areas are adapted in the feature processing step. <br> <br> <b>Displayed in results as:</b><br> <i>Number of one of three error-types / Number of benchmark peaks for which an NPP-match has been found (confidence interval)</i>
+can be partly due to a high number of split peaks (discussed above) or too wide/narrow search width in the mz or RT dimension by NPP.
+Lost peaks can often be attributed to NPP alignment settings which delete features if they are not populated by enough peaks or when peak areas are adapted in the feature processing step, in which case the number of lost peaks becomes unreliable. <br> <br> <b>Displayed in results as:</b><br> <i>Number of one of three error-types / Number of benchmark peaks for which an NPP-match has been found (confidence interval)</i>

 <div class="figure">